PhD (full-time) - currently registered

 My thesis is broadly concerned with critical heritage studies and public memory, through the specific lens of Transatlantic Slavery commemoration.
 Rather than collective memory however, it uses Jay Winter's term 'collective remembrance' - which he describes as an ongoing process of contestation and negotiation between several groups.

-This research will critique several concepts, including assessing the viability of 'transnational' heritage and remembrance, and considering whether the official heritage sector is equipped to deal with the complexity of this shared difficult history.
-Through this it will contribute to the growing discussion around the nature of heritage itself.
-It will also explore issues of nationalism, identity and race that intersect with collective remembrance of Transatlantic Slavery.
+This research will contribute to the growing discussion around the nature of heritage itself, as well as exploring further issues around the 'transnational', nationalism, identity and race that intersect with collective remembrance of Transatlantic Slavery.

 Slavery, Commemoration, Museums, Heritage, Public Memory, Collective Remembrance.